Kyōmachi Onsen Station: Layout

-The station consists of an side platform serving a bi-directional track at grade.
+The station consists of a side platform serving a bi-directional track at grade.
 The station building is a modern concrete block structure which is now unstaffed and serves only as a waiting room.
 Access to the island platform is by means of a level crossing with ramps.
 Parking and a bike shed are available at the forecourt.

 History

 On 1 October 1912, Japanese Government Railways (JGR) opened a track between and (then named Kobayashimachi) during the first phase of construction of what it then designated as the Miyazaki Line.
 Kyōmachi Onsen (at that time named Kyōmachi Station (京町駅)) was opened on the same day as one of several intermediate stations along the track.
 On 15 December 1923, the stretch of track between Yoshimatsu and which included Kyōmachi, was designated as part of the Nippō Main Line.
 On 6 December 1932, the same stretch was separated out and was designated as the Kitto Line with Miyakonojō as the starting point.
 The current station building was completed in 1962.
 Freight operations were discontinued in 1962 and baggage handling in 1984.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Kyōmachi came under the control of JR Kyushu.
 On 1 November 1990, Kyōmachi was renamed Kyōmachi Onsen.